Cost of Living in Charlotte, NC [2025]

 Thinking about moving to Charlotte but don’t know how much you can spend?
 Here’s what to expect from the cost of living in Charlotte and how to plan.

-What Is the Cost of Living in Charlotte?
+What Is the Cost of Living in Charlotte, NC?

-If you're looking for an affordable major city, it's good to know that the cost of living in Charlotte is 2% lower than the average U.S. city.
+If you're looking for an affordable major city, renters should know the cost of living in Charlotte is 2% lower than the average U.S. city.
 Our research found that residents spend, on average, around $4,438 a month to live there.

-Hence, Charlotte offers a reasonable cost of living compared to similar-sized cities where a modest income can stretch far.
-Furthermore, this lower cost of living translates directly into rent prices, as we will see below.
-Moreover, the city's strong job market still makes Charlotte a desirable place to live.
+When compared to a similar-sized city like Nashville that's 4.7% higher than the U.S. average cost of living, Charlotte offers a reasonable cost of living where a modest income can stretch pretty far.
+According to Best Places, the cost of living in Charlotte is 2.5% higher than the U.S. average.
+The lower cost of living translates directly into rent prices, as we will see below.
+The city's strong job market also makes Charlotte a desirable place to live.

 How Much Is Rent in Charlotte?

 You can judge the cost of living by how much rents cost in the city.
-Overall median rent in the city as of August 2024 is $1,447 a month.
-A one-bedroom in Charlotte will typically cost you $1,316.
-A two-bedroom will cost around $1,435.
+Overall median rent in the city as of January, 2025, is $1,400 a month after falling 0.7% last month.
+Prices are now down 3.1% year-over-year.
+A one-bedroom in Charlotte will typically cost you $1,273.
+A two-bedroom will cost around $1,388.

 Desirable areas central to all of the action like Uptown are likely to be the most expensive, with more apartment applicants vying for a good deal.
 Come prepared with all rental documents, ID, and paperwork to score the best deal on a Charlotte apartment.